 The first criteria for this magic metric is that it must be applicable to the entire system that will be impacted by any changes we make.
 I can’t stress this enough.
 If we are implementing changes to a single or a few processes in our system, we must be able to measure the impact of these changes on the entire system.
 Only measuring the impact of changes to the subsystems we are trying to improve can and, in too many cases, will result in unexpected consequences somewhere else.

 So, what system wide metric is best for capturing our Lean progress?
-I’m sure those of you who have read other parts of my blog have already come to a conclusion as to my choice for this metric.
+I’m sure those of you who have read other parts of my website have already come to a conclusion as to my choice for this metric.
 Lead Time, right?
 After all, you can measure lead time for any process, but it’s also easy enough to measure lead time for the entire system.
 And it is the cornerstone of my guiding principle:

 Thus the underlying principle behind TPS/Lean is the systemic creation of the shortest possible lead time for the continuous flow of materials and information in order to generate the highest quality and lowest cost.